Planning a trip to Malta? Wonderful! This Malta Travel Guide will help you do just that.

 Malta is located in the central Mediterranean Sea, consisting of an archipelago.
 Its main islands are Gozo, Comino, and Malta, the largest of the Maltese islands.
 The island country lies to the south of Italy, east of Tunisia and north of Libya.
 The world’s 10th smallest country is actually one of the most densely populated.

 The capital city of Valletta is one of the smallest nation capitals in the European Union.
 It’s also a member of the Partnership for Peace and the Euro-Atlantic Partnership Council (EAPC).

 Travelers head to Malta for sun, sea and beautiful coastlines.
 A diving hotspot and walker’s paradise, the country is rich in culture and history.
 Experience beautifully preserved towns dating back to the Knights of Malta and fantastic Maltese cuisine.
 How what and where?
-Find out all the practical details to plan your own trip to Malta in this Malta Travel Guide.
+Find out all below.

 - Malta travel guide: quick facts